Iryonis/EarthenMasterHammerAddon/README.md

 ## Usage

-When talking to a merchant who can repair (and if you have damaged equipment), the **Main Frame** will automatically open.
+When talking to a merchant who can repair (out of combat and if you have damaged equipment), the **Main Frame** will automatically open.
-Otherwise, you can type `/emh` in the chat or use the button in the AddOn compartment in the top-right corner, just below the calendar.
+Otherwise, you can type `/emh` in the chat or use the button in the AddOn compartment in the top-right corner, just below the calendar (it only works out of combat).

 In the **Settings Frame**, select the items you can repair based on your Blacksmithing nodes.
 Then, in the **Main Frame**, use the button to repair all damaged equipment.
 The AddOn will also track how much gold you've saved using the hammer—so you can brag to your non-blacksmith friends!